hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B2_alignment_quality.md

 **Exercise**

-Now that we have done this for one sample, let's try using the same commands on the Irrelevant replicate 1 sample.

-1. Create an index for the BAM file.
-2. Copy over the index (bai) file along with the corresponding BAM file to your laptop.
-Then upload the BAM file into IGV for visualization.
-3. How does the MOV10 gene look in the control sample in comparison to the overexpression sample?
-4. Take a look at a few other genes by typing into the search bar.
+Take a look at a few other genes by typing into the search bar.
 For example, PPM1J and PTPN22.
-How do these genes compare?
+How do these genes look?

 ***